Certification

 The New York State Education Department does not issue substitute teaching certificates.
 Substitute teachers fall into one of the three following categories.

-- Substitute teachers who do not hold a valid teaching certificate and are not working towards certification.*
+3. Substitute teachers who do not hold a valid teaching certificate and are not working towards certification can work for no more than 40 days in a school or BOCES in a school year. *

-- Up to 90 total days in a school year if the district superintendent or the superintendent (for school districts that are not a component district of a BOCES) certifies that the employer has conducted a good faith recruitment search for a properly certified candidate and determined that there are no available certified teachers that can perform the duties of such position; or
+• Up to 90 days in a school year, if the district superintendent or the superintendent (for school districts that are not a component district of a BOCES) certifies that the employer has conducted a good faith recruitment search for an appropriately certified candidate and determined that there are no available appropriately certified teachers that can perform the duties of such position; or

 Local Requirements